 The limitations of the metaphor are that a woman’s sexuality is complex in ways other than just the temporal.
 A woman’s emotional response to her partner, and to the circumstances of the encounter, can be as important as her physical response.
 In my clinical practice, I found that women’s sex lives can be derailed by everything from low desire to the inability to enjoy sex comfortably.

-But while there are times where a woman just isn’t aroused by the man in her life (“Not tonight dear, you are a headache!”), most women may benefit from preparing their body for sex with the right nutrition.
+But while there are times where a woman just isn’t aroused by the man in her life (“Not tonight dear, you are a headache!”), most women who are looking for a healthy sex life may benefit from preparing their body for sex with the right nutrition.

 The Physiology of Sex

 Let’s step back and look at the physiology of sex.
+This is the starting point to create a healthy sex life.
 You may be experiencing the most romantic interlude of your life, but for you to respond to the mental and emotional forms of arousal, there are certain changes that must take place in your body.
 Blood must flow when and where it’s needed to produce engorgement in an arousal response.
 Anything you do that compromises your body’s ability to deliver that blood will curb your sexual response.
 To have a satisfying sex life, you absolutely need a healthy cardiovascular system, and that depends on the proper nutrition.

 While there’s no specific food that causes sexual dysfunction in women, there is a pattern of eating that will make it difficult to engage in sex.
 Conditions that impair blood flow—such as hypertension, atherosclerosis, oxidative stress, type 2 diabetes—are all cardiovascular hazards as well.
 Eating in a way that contributes to these conditions is eating that contributes to sexual dysfunction.